AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Business_Insights.md

 So the business is:

 * losing money,
-* at very low scale.
+* at a very low scale.

 That combination is operationally indefensible.